Mar 16, 2024 | Pastor Jim's Blog

 Today’s Word from Pastor Jim…

-One beggar telling another where to find bread, I am your
+I am one beggar, telling another beggar where to find bread.
+I am your

 Pastor Jim